itaru2622/bluesky-selfhost-env/README.md

 # 3) set PDS_EMAIL_SMTP_URL like smtps://yourmail:password@smtp.gmail.com
 export PDS_EMAIL_SMTP_URL=smtps://

+# 4) set FEEDGENERATOR_EMAIL for account in bluesky
+export FEEDGENERATOR_EMAIL=feedgen@your.valid.com

 # 4) check your configuration, from the point of view of ops.
 make echo